 Joanna’s Recommended Soap-Making Book Picks:

-Podcast Editorial Team: Carla Tilghman, Jessica Mitchell
+Our Podcast Team: Carla Tilghman and Jessica Mitchell

 Check out the MOTHER EARTH NEWS Bookstore for more resources that may interest you.